brycemcl/useEffectLogger/README.md

   },[user,password])
 ```

-This will be logged in the console when the `user` variable has in the above example.
+This will be logged in the console when the `user` variable has changed in the above example.

 |(index)|before|after|
 |---|---|---|